 In this section, we present the results obtained with the exact and heuristic algorithms proposed for the unconstrained maximum sharing problem, as well as the same problem under a delay constraint.
 The benchmarks used in our experiments include randomly generated and filter instances.
 In the algorithms designed for maximum sharing problem under a delay constraint, we set the user\delay to the min\delay, i.e., we find the minimum area under minimum delay solutions.
-We compare our results with several previously proposed CSE heuristics, namely, with the heuristics of Hartley [3] and Park and Kang [4], which we have implemented, and the heuristic of Hosangadi et al. [19], [30], whose results were provided by A. Hosangadi.
+We compare our results with several previously proposed CSE heuristics, namely with the heuristics of [3] and [4], which we have implemented, and the heuristics of [19] and [30], whose results were provided by Anup Hosangadi.

-As the first experimental set, we used randomly generated instances where constants are defined in 12 bit-width.
-The number of constants ranges between 10 and 100, and for each of them, we generated 30 instances.
+As the first experiment set, we used randomly generated instances where constants are defined in 12 bit-width.
+The number of constants ranges between 10 and 100, and for each of them we generated 30 instances.
 We compare the effect of different number representations, i.e., binary, CSD, and MSD, on the minimum number of operations and delay solutions.
-The results of the exact algorithms on unconstrained maximum sharing problem and maximum sharing problem under a delay constraint are given in Figs. 11 and 12, respectively.
+The results of the exact algorithms on unconstrained maximum sharing problem and maximum sharing problem under a delay constraint are given in Figures 11 and 12, respectively.